syncrosim/pysyncrosim/docs/quickstart.rst

 View Results
 ------------

-Results Scenarios
+Result Scenarios
 ^^^^^^^^^^^^^^^^^
-A Results Scenario is generated when a scenario is run, and is an exact copy of the original scenario (i.e. it contains the original scenario’s values for all input datasheets).
-The Results Scenario is passed to the transformer in order to generate model output, with the results of the transformer’s calculations then being added to the Results Scenario as output Datsheets.
-In this way the Results Scenario contains both the output of the run and a snapshot record of all the model inputs.
+A *result scenario* is generated when a scenario is run, and is an exact copy of the original scenario (i.e. it contains the original scenario’s values for all input datasheets).
+The result scenario is passed to the transformer in order to generate model output, with the results of the transformer’s calculations then being added to the result scenario as output datasheets.
+In this way the result scenario contains both the output of the run and a snapshot record of all the model inputs.

 Check out the current scenarios in your library using the library :meth:`~pysyncrosim.library.Library.scenarios()` method.